CodeWizzard201/InitiativeTracker/README.md

 Basic Features include:
 -Add combatants to the list.
 -Edit combatants to the list.
 -Remove combatants from the list.
+-Save a list of combatants as a .txt file.
+-Load a list of combatants from a .txt file.
+-Clear the entire list with a single button.

 The next features to add are:
--A "clear all" button.
--Allow for the ability to save lists for future use.
+-Toggling the descending and ascending order of the sort (for games that use descending order).
+-Improving the UI to be more presentable.